Saluki: Description

 Salukis are sighthounds – hunting by sight more than scent or sound – and run their quarry down to kill or retrieve it.
 The normal size range for the modern breed is 23–28 in high at the withers and 35–70 lb in weight.
 Female Salukis are slightly smaller than males.
 The head is long and narrow with large eyes and drop ears.
 The tail of the breed is long and curved.
 It has the typical deep-chested, long-legged body of sighthounds.
 The coat comes in a variety of colors including white, cream, fawn, red, grizzle/tan, black/tan, and tri-color (white, black and tan).

 The overall appearance of the Saluki is grace and symmetry.
 Two coat types – smooth and "feathered" – are evident in the breed's gene pool.
 The latter variety has light fluffing on the back of the legs, thighs, ears, and sometimes the throat.
 The fur on both types is silky and is low-shedding when compared to other breeds.
 Salukis bred in the Middle East most commonly have short hair.

-There is a type called "desert Saluki", which descends from bloodlines brought directly from the original region of the breed.
-It exists in the entire Middle Eastern region.
+There is a type called "desert Saluki" or "Sinai Saluki" or "Hijazi Saluki", which descends from bloodlines brought directly from the original region of the breed.
+It exists in the entire Middle Eastern region but the origin is West of the Arabian Peninsula.
 In Israel the type is known as the "Negev Saluki".
 The desert Saluki does not have influence of western lines and it tends to have a more primitive appearance.
 It often has a broader skull, shorter muzzle, shorter and more compact body, broader chest, less angulations, and shorter tail than the western equivalent.
-Some desert Salukis imported from the original region have cropped ears because this is a common tradition in countries such as Iran, Iraq, Turkey, and Syria.
-However, it is difficult to strictly determine what desert Salukis are because even when the dogs with "original" bloodlines have been bred in the western world for 4 to 5 generations, many people start to call them "western".
-The type existed in the US already in the 1980s and there has been breeding in France in the 1990s.
+Some desert Salukis imported from the original region have cropped ears because of the common tradition in countries such as Iran, Iraq, Turkey, and Syria.
+However, it is difficult to strictly determine what desert Salukis originated from due to the "original" bloodlines being bred in the Western world for 4 to 5 generations.
+The breed existed in the US by the 1980s and there has been breeding in France since the 1990s.
 The first desert Salukis in Finland were imported from Israel in February 2000.
-After that, more have been imported from countries such as Syria, Oman, Qatar, Turkey.
+After that, more have been imported from countries such as Syria, Oman, Qatar, and Turkey.
 In addition to their countries of birth, they have for example Iranian, Moroccan, Bahraini, and Saudi Arabian "Bedouin Saluki" dogs in their background.